 Wayne State University is an equal opportunity/affirmative action institution and is committed to a policy of non-discrimination and equal opportunity in all of its operations, employment opportunities, educational programs and related activities.
 This policy embraces all persons regardless of race, color, sex, national origin, religion, age, sexual orientation, marital status or disability and expressly forbids sexual harassment and discrimination.
-Inquiries regarding equal opportunity and affirmative action policies or complaints may be directed to the Office of Equal Opportunity, 3008 Faculty/Administration Building, Wayne State University, Detroit, Michigan 48202. http://www.deo.wayne.edu/ http://www.studentcenter.wayne.edu/hunger.php
+Inquiries regarding equal opportunity and affirmative action policies or complaints may be directed to the Office of Equal Opportunity.

+www.oeo.wayne.edu